coconutbeaches/dine-merge-mobile-order/README.md

 ## Authentication Flow

-This application supports both authenticated users and guest users through a dual authentication system:
+This application supports both authenticated users and guest users through a dual authentication system with robust error handling and retry mechanisms.

 ### User Types